The Honorable Mike Duggan, Mayor of Detroit, will offer welcoming remarks to conference attendees.

-The panel will include other Detroit leaders, including:
+The panel will include other Detroit area leaders, including:

 Cami Anderson, founder and managing partner of ThirdWay Solutions and The Discipline Revolution Project and former superintendent of Newark Public Schools and Alternative High Schools in New York City, will lead an exploration of how to shift from a focus on changing individuals to a collective movement for building restorative communities and systems.